gsauthof/osjitter/README.md

 notification mechanisms such as spinning on a atomic variable (with/without pauses), POSIX condition variables, semaphores, pipes and raw Linux futexes.

+The ptp-clock-offset utility is a small program for checking the availability of different PTP offset ioctls and how they perform.
+Rule of thumb: using any PTP offset ioctl is better than having to use `clock_gettime()` and smaller delays are better.

 2019, Georg Sauthoff <mail@gms.tf>, GPLv3+